cadCAD-org/governance/cadCAD_org.md

 maintainer administrated rough consensus over contributors [details]

 ## Maintainers

-short bios including past contributions and current working group involvement, link to "maintainers" team in cadCAD_org
+(short bios including past contributions and current working group involvement)

+Michael Zargham - The inventor of cadCAD, Z (as he is affectionately known) is involved with most aspects of cadCAD on an ongoing basis.
+He is an active participant in all working groups: Core Capabilities, Administrative, and Education/Outreach.

+Joshua Jodesty - The lead developer of cadCAD, Josh is involved with the Core Capabilities workgroup and is the primary maintainer of the cadCAD repo.

+Markus Koch - One of cadCAD's most experienced users, Markus has contributed heavily to the development of the tool to this point, and is involved with the Core Capabilities workgroup.

+See more in "maintainers" team in cadCAD_org <link>

 ## Contributors

-list of working groups with summary descriptions of responsibilities and links to outputs, also links to working group folders, link to "contributors" team in cadCAD_org
+(list of working groups with summary descriptions of responsibilities and links to outputs, also links to working group folders, link to "contributors" team in cadCAD_org)

+cadCAD contributors can be involved in one or multiple working groups, tasked with making cadCAD more effective by building on its People, Processes, and Tools.

 ## Community